 3) The third column is for Bunostomum (hook worms).
 These worms can infect an animal by skin/hoof penetration or by ingestion.They migrate to the lungs for further development and are then coughed up and swallowed to begin the next life stage in the digestive tract.
 Bunostomum are blood feeders and can definitely contribute to anemia.
 The eggs of Bunostomum are significantly larger than Haemonchus eggs and slightly differently shaped than Trichostrogylus.
 Because of the lung stage, Bunostomum are also known for producing a cough in the same manner as lung worms.
 They can cause skin lesions or hoof problems due to penetration.
 Bunostomum live in the small intestines and are not prolific egg producers- symptoms may be noted from relatively low egg counts.

 Moniezia spp are the tapeworms of ruminants.
 They live in the intestines and absorb nutrients of the animal.
 They are not particularly dangerous because they do not consume blood or do damage to the intestines as do most other parasites.
 The primary host of Moniezia are tiny soil mites which become infected by consuming eggs released in feces.
 The Moniezia develop in the host and infect ruminants that consume the soil mites while grazing.
-Tapeworms are treated with anthelmintics such as Valbazen (extra label and not for use in pregnant animals), Fenbendazole (Safeguard), and extra label by the compound Praziquantel found in some horse dewormers.
+Tapeworms are treated with anthelmintics such as Valbazen (not for use in pregnant animals), Fenbendazole (Safeguard), and extra label by the compound Praziquantel found in some horse dewormers.

 Strongyloides papillosus (threadworms) are small worms that can enter the body through the feet, skin or the mouth.
 Once in the body they migrate and can be found in the blood vessels, lungs, trachea and small intestine.
 They also can migrate to the placenta and are the only worm that can be transmitted directly to a developing fetus.
 Females migrate to the intestines to lay eggs.
 Strongyloides can cause weight loss and diarrhea as well as foot lesions that are resistant to healing.
 They can also cause considerable lung damage in young animals.
 Treatment for Strongyloides should consist of a systemic anthelmintic such as a pour on or an injectible to kill the migrational forms.